Loveline (TV series)

-Loveline was a weekly television talk show that aired on MTV from 1996 to 2000, hosted by Drew Pinsky, a doctor and addiction medicine specialist, and comedian Adam Carolla.
+Loveline is a weekly television talk show that aired on MTV from 1996 to 2000, hosted by Drew Pinsky, a doctor and addiction medicine specialist, and comedian Adam Carolla.
 It is an adaptation of Loveline, a radio call-in show that the two hosted at the same time.
-The show always featured a third, female call-in host; eight different women appeared in that role throughout the show's run.
-There was typically a celebrity guest as well, usually an actor or musician.
-Together, the group would take questions from, and offer advice to, teenagers and young adults on subjects including sex, relationships and drug use.
+The show always features a third, female call-in host; eight different women appeared in that role throughout the show's run.
+There is typically a celebrity guest as well, usually an actor or musician.
+Together, the group takes questions from, and offers advice to, teenagers and young adults on subjects including sex, relationships and drug use.

 Loveline was produced by Stone Stanley Productions, and was distributed by Westwood One.

 The show's female co-hosts were: